-Over the course of the 16 month program, the student groups will visit their mentors twice a semester, focusing on specific topics.
+Over 16 months, the student groups visit their mentors twice a semester, focusing on specific topics.

 Who are the mentors?

 Health mentors have a wide range of experience with the health care system and different health professionals.

 Mentors are recruited through local community and patient organizations.

 Participants from interdisciplinary UBC health and human services programs:

 Each group is a mix of four different students from the above programs.

 Students are co-supervised by the HM Program director and faculty members from the students' UBC programs.

 Students do not provide treatment or give health advice.

 Application deadline for students: September.

 Potential Health Mentors